AnnoyedOne/Credit-Card-fraud-Detection-System-using-HMM/README.md

 - streamlit

 ## Notes
-- Make sure to customize the dataset filename and path in the `app.py` file.
+- Ensure to customize the dataset filename and path in the `app.py` file.
-- Fine-tune the HMM model parameters based on your dataset and requirements.
+- Fine-tune the HMM model parameters based on your dataset and specific requirements.